qtov/pe_dumper/README.md

 PE dumper, dumps dirs.
-Can't handle yet all edge cases, and will never do so.
+Can't handle yet all edge cases (in case of corruption), and will never do so most probably.